-Direct costs are attributed directly with the manufacturing of the product.
+Direct costs are attributed directly to the manufacturing of the product.
 For example, if a product is manufactured out of metal, the metal of the product are direct costs.
 The material used in the product being manufactured is specific for the given product and not shared among other products.
 Examples would include all bill of material used to make the product including items such as metal, wood, plastic, nuts, bolts, screws, paint, etc. Direct costs not only include the bill of material but also includes the direct labor of the craftsman making the product.
 The direct labor costs and bill of material can be attributed directly to the manufacturing of the product.

 MIE Solutions provides software resources to help you manage your direct and indirect costs throughout the product lifecycle from quoting and estimating, job costing to invoicing.